Getting Started with Sarek

 done;

-let device = Device.get_default () in
+let dev = Device.best () in

-Printf.printf "Using device: %s\n" (Device.name device);
+Printf.printf "Using device: %s\n" dev.Device.name;

 (* 4.
-Execute the kernel *)
+Get IR and execute the kernel *)

 (* 5.
 Check results *)